 He makes for the water bottle section like a zebra to a water hole.
 Or a camel to an oasis.
 Some kind of cool African mammal to some kind of water place.
 Either way, the speed he's going is almost superhuman.
 (Well, not literally, he doesn't think.
 But pretty close, he's that thirsty.)

 Water, he thinks, tastes even better than air.

 ...Probably has a heart.
-Something is pumping blood (he knows he has that, at least) through his body, and it is probably a heart.
+Something is pumping blood through his body, and it is probably a heart.

 Anyway.
-He makes his way to the cash register, chomping down on a Crunch, and decides that chocolate tastes better than water.
+He makes his way to the cash register, chomping down on a Crunch, and decides that chocolate tastes way better than water, actually.

 It doesn't take very long to figure out how to open the register.
 He takes all the fifties and twenties they have – which isn't a friggin' lot – and most of the tens.
 Leaves the rest, because he's such a damn softie.
-Although to be honest, he's pretty sure nothing will happen if he gets caught by the cops – what, are they gonna lock up a dead guy?
+Although to be honest, he's not really sure what will happen if he does get caught by the cops – what, are they gonna lock up a dead guy?
 Worst they can do is put him in a psych ward for having amnesia or Alzheimer's or whatever he has.
 Dead man's disease?
+Is that a thing?

 Things to ponder at a later time.